knpuniversity/php-beginner-series/knpu/arrays2.rst

         </div>
     </div>

-Refresh!
-Success!
+Refresh and success!

 When you take control of the indexes, or keys, of an array, the array is known as an associative array.
 The name makes sense if you imagine associating each item in the array with a specific key.
-When an array is full of items where we don't specify the keys, it's known as a boring "indexed" array.
+When an array is full of items where we *don't* specify the keys, it's known as a boring "indexed" array.
 I *may* have added the word boring.

     associate: array('name' => 'Pancake', 'weight' => 9);